 Bethany Children’s Home follows the model of trauma-informed care in all programs.
-Therefore, each program is hosted on campus in Womelsdorf, PA.
-Because of that, our children’s home follows the house-parent model; and are On Call Campus Supervisors (OCCS) available 24 hours a day.
-Most importantly, Bethany makes sure our youth is safe and secure.
+Each program is hosted on campus in Womelsdorf, PA.

 Youth in all of our programs are provided the following:

 - Intake Health Screening